Information for vets

 Completing the online assessment

-MPI-approved veterinarians must complete an online assessment with a score of at least 90% to ensure they're competent to issue export certificates for cats and dogs travelling to Australia.
+MPI-approved veterinarians must complete an online assessment to ensure they're competent to issue export certificates for cats and dogs travelling to Australia.
+They need to score at least 90%.

-The assessment is done using Tiritiri – MPI's training portal.
-It's usually completed prior to the veterinarians' practice's audit by AsureQuality.
+The assessment is done using AsureQuality’s training portal.
+It's usually completed before the veterinarians' practice's audit or before approval of a new veterinarian.

 Who to contact